PhoenixHaven/Anticheat-Detections/Anticheats/Buzz.md

 ## Anticheat Notes
 - Buzz is no longer for sale, and was discontinued without warning by its developer's.
+- Buzz is rarely used now, however one notable server that still uses it is play.minelatino.com, a cracked spanish server which peaks at bout 1k players a day.

 ## How to detect
 - Buzz transactions are same for every player, and start at -32767.